 Whatever your plans for the years ahead, having the financial wherewithal offers the ability to have choices.
-My role as an advisor is to provide support to make this a reality.
+Our role as advisors is to provide support to make this a reality.
 For investors, this includes having a carefully constructed wealth plan that accounts for factors like longevity.
-This also means giving your wealth plan the attention it deserves.
+This also means giving your plan the attention it deserves.